 To encourage the sun to return, bonfires were built, gifts for the gods were hung from the branches of pine trees, and evergreen plants were brought indoors to symbolize everlasting life.
 If it sounds a bit like Christmas, many pagan ceremonies were overlaid with Christian holidays.

 Plants of the Winter Solstice

 Certain trees and plants were important to the celebration of the solstice both as symbols and as decorations:

 - Evergreens were a symbol of immortality, since they were the only trees to stay green when all the others lost their leaves.

 - Yews represented the death of the old year and were a connection between this world and the next.

 - Oak trees were revered for being long-lived.
 Even though they were not evergreen, they were symbols of eternal life and considered a source of protection, strength, and endurance.
-In Celtic tradition, the entire trunk of an oak tree was kept burning for 12 hours of the eve of the solstice.
-If the fire did not go out it meant the household would be protected and have an abundant harvest and good health in the coming year.
-A piece of that log was saved and used to start the fire next year because as the old log was consumed by the flames any problems from the old year were thought to go with it.
+In Celtic tradition, the entire trunk of an oak tree was kept burning for 12 hours on the eve of the solstice.
+If the fire did not go out, it meant the household would be protected and have an abundant harvest and good health in the coming year.
+A piece of that log was saved and used to start next year’s fire because, as the old log was consumed by the flames, any problems from the old year were thought to go with it.

 - Holly was used for protection and good luck.

 - Ivy symbolized marriage, faithfulness, and healing and was made into wreaths and garlands to decorate during the winter.

 Celebrating the Solstice